GSA/cto-website/_playbooks/database.md

 Open-source databases are more **modular**, promote **open standards** and **APIs**, and extend **foundational elements** essential to:
 * **Avoiding** a one-size-fits-all feature set

-Also concider any ***encryption requirements*** when selecting a viable open source database engine.
-Applications with Personally Identifiable Information (PII) or Payment Card Information (PCI) data may have Transparent Data Encryption (TDE) or Cell-Level Encryption (CLE) requirements.
-Thouroughly research which encryption features are supported by the to-be database engine.

 <img src="{{ site.baseurl }}/assets/img/playbooks/puzzle.png" class="icon-right">

 * **Shifting** from low-value work to **high-value** work